0001-labs/ds-one/README.md

 - **[Internationalization](./docs/i18n.md)** - Language keys and Notion CMS setup
 - **[Examples](./docs/examples.md)** - Usage examples and patterns

-## Current Status: v0.2.0-alpha.1
+## Current Status: v0.2.0-alpha.2

 **⚠️ Alpha Release**: This is an early alpha version.
 The API may change as we refine the components and architecture.

 ### Completed Features

-- ✅ Core component library (ds-button, ds-text, icon-v1, etc.)
+- ✅ Core component library (ds-button, ds-text, ds-icon, etc.)
 - ✅ Theming system with accent color support
 - ✅ Internationalization with language keys
 - ✅ Responsive design with mobile scaling